-To assess the magnitude of the interspecific competition among three baleen whale species, Antarctic minke, humpback and fin whales, for their major prey krill, impact of feeding of three baleen whales on krill was estimated in Areas IV and V form 1999/2000 to 2002/2003 using JARPA data.
+To assess the magnitude of the interspecific competition among three baleen whale species, Antarctic minke, humpback and fin whales, for their major prey krill, impact of feeding of three baleen whales on krill was estimated in Areas IV and V using JARPA data.
 Three data sets, whale abundance, daily krill consumption rate of whales and krill biomass, were used in the analysis.
 All data used in this analysis were collected in situ except daily krill consumption rate of humpback and fin whales because of lack of biological information.
-Three baleen whales consumed 10-21% and 30-35% of krill standing stock in Area IV and V, respectively.
-In Area IV, humpback whales consumed krill about twice of Antarctic minke whales.
+Three baleen whales consumed 10-21% and 31% of krill standing stock in Area IV and V, respectively.
+In Area IV, humpback whales consumed krill twice to three times of Antarctic minke whales.
 The results indicated that krill surplus for Antarctic minke whales could be now ended because of increase of humpback whales in Area IV though this point should be investigated quantitatively in future using multi-species model including both baleen whales and krill.